ArslanSB/todos-llm-agent/README.md

 ## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for educational purposes.
-Feel free to use it as a learning resource or starting point for your own projects.
+This is an educational project - feel free to use it as a learning resource or starting point for your own projects.

 ## 🙏 Acknowledgments